 Chronic sinus infections are caused by a variety of bacteria.
-When an initial course of broad-spectrum antibiotic has failed to adequately treat sinusitis, an endoscopically guided culture becomes a very important tool.
+When an initial course of broad-spectrum antibiotic has failed to adequately treat sinusitis, endoscopically guided sinus cultures become a very important tool.
 It is a useful procedure in appropriately treating the infection and eradicating the offending bacteria.

 how is a sinus culture taken?

 The procedure is done in the office setting.
 Your nose is anesthetized with nasal spray or gel.
 A nasal endoscope is used to inspect the usual areas of sinus drainage and likely obtain a sample of the sinus drainage.